bethanyalicehall/routes-of-europe-MS1/README.md

     - For each route option there are three images within the carousel.
 I tried to choose images that gave a taste of the countries included on the route, that may entice the user into booking a trip.

 - Other imagery
-    - I included two further images on the home page, each of these include people, the train featured in both appears similair to try and provide some continuity of theming.
+    - I included two further images on the home page, each of these include people, the train featured in both appears similar to try and provide some continuity of theming.

 #### Video